TULSA, Okla. — EMSA issued a Heat Alert Sunday after responding to at least 5 suspected heat-related calls in the Tulsa area.

-Officials issued the alert shortly after 5:15 p.m. after responding to those calls within a 24-hour period.
+Officials updated the alert at 5:45 p.m. after responding to those calls within a 24-hour period.

 EMSA issued the warning with the following tips for people in the area dealing with the heat:

-With extremely hot temperatures forecast this week, EMSA is urging citizens to make a plan to stay safe over the next several days.
+With extreme temperatures forecast through mid-week, EMSA is urging citizens to make a plan to stay safe over the next several days.
 Plan the amount of time you think will be outdoors and take appropriate amounts of water or other fluids with you, even if just planning for a short amount of outdoor time.
 Emergencies can happen and you could be stranded outdoors longer than expected.
 Always have a cell phone with you to call 911, if needed.

 Tips for staying healthy in the heat: